stefan27dk/ItslearningAutoLogin/README.md

 Chrome extension - Chrome, Brave, Opera, Firefox etc.

-If VIA or Itslearning change their webpage code than the extension may not work and needs to be updated
+**If VIA or Itslearning change their login webpage code than the extension may not work and needs to be updated**

 **How it works:**
 This extension works only with VIA login for itslearning - It can be modified to work with other external authentication providers by litle editing.